BF-Lunatrix/Emberstone-Summoner/CONTRIBUTING.md

 # 🤝 Contributing to Emberstone: Summoner

 Thank you for your interest in contributing!
-Emberstone: Summoner is a passion project by **BF-Lunatrix**, built in C# with OpenTK.
+Emberstone Summoner is a passion project by **BF-Lunatrix**, built in C# with OpenTK.
 The game aims to be lightweight, moddable, and open for community feedback and experimentation.

----

-## 📦 Project Structure

-Emberstone-Summoner/
-├── EmberstoneSummoner.sln → Solution file
-├── EmberstoneSummoner.csproj → Main game project
-├── Game.cs / Program.cs → Game loop and window management
-├── assets/ → Pixel art, audio, etc.

 ---